annashipman/7weeks-concurrency/README.md

 It also contains a Vagrantfile for another machine so that you can test distributing workloads across multiple computers.
 Slightly more detail in [the commit](https://github.com/annashipman/7weeks-concurrency/commit/69193a).

 The code itself can be found on the [book's homepage](https://pragprog.com/titles/pb7con/seven-concurrency-models-in-seven-weeks/).
+If the code is in this directory in a directory called `code`, Git will ignore it.

 ## Instructions